s-celles/Daily-News-Briefing/README.md

 ## 📋 Changelog

+### v1.8.1
+- Add Grok support

-### v1.8.0
+### Previous Versions
+<details>
+<summary>Click to view changelog history</summary>

+**1.8.0**
 - Refactor provider architecture
     - Separated providers into `agentic-search` and `search-then-summarize` categories.
     - This improves code organization and makes it easier to add new providers in the future.
     - Add migration support.

-### Previous Versions
-<details>
-<summary>Click to view changelog history</summary>

 **1.7.7**
 - Fix Google issues